 How Does A Water Leak Detector Discover Underground Water Leaks?

-There are three scenarios, each with a distinctive set of sounds, to look for when using modern leak detection equipment: water leaking into the soil sounds like thumping, vibrations from reduced pressure in the pipe sound like a “whooshing” or hissing noise, while water flowing into a soil cavity near the leak sounds like a babbling brook.
+There are three scenarios, each with a distinctive set of sounds, to look for when using modern leak detection equipment: water leaking into the soil sounds like thumping, vibrations from reduced pressure in the pipe sound like a “whooshing” or hissing noise, while the water flowing into a soil cavity near the leak sounds like a babbling brook.
 Each of these sounds can be heard with underground leak detection systems.

 Generally, microphones are places over the piping and monitored for these different sounds while filtering out other audio elements that aren’t relevant.
 A backlit meter provides a better feel for where the leak is coming from, measuring the sound’s intensity as we move along the pipe.
-This helps us to determine the severity of the leak and the necessary work that needs done without having to directly excavate to discover the leak.
+This helps us to determine the severity of the leak and the necessary work that needs to be done without having to directly excavate to discover the leak.

 The microphone bases supplied with most modern leak detection equipment are specially designed to be as non-invasive as possible.
 With these bases, the water leak detector requires little to no excavation, cutting down labour times and unnecessary cleanup.
 Instead, the microphone is placed on the ground with one of the bases and measures sounds remotely.